Open Date

 • addition of supervised parent/holding companies to the Policy itself.[1]

-The main changes to the Implementation Guidelines to the .INSURANCE Registrant Eligibility Policy:
+The main changes to the Implementation Guidelines to the .Insurance Registrant Eligibility Policy:

 • provides a grandfathering provision for the organizations that have been approved under category 3.5 (i.e., as a Service Provider) to address their ongoing eligibility; and